-On Tuesday 17th November 2020, guidance prohibiting travel into or out of Level 3 and 4 local authority areas (except for essential reasons) became law.
-Under this law, people living in Falkirk must not travel outwith the local area.
+Further information is available on the 5 local protection levels, or “Tiers”, and a postcode checker to help people find the current restrictions in their area.
+These protection levels replace all previous restrictions and guidelines, with 0 being the lowest level of restriction, and Tier 4 the strictest, with law preventing travel in or out of Level 3 and 4 local authority areas, except for essential reasons.
 (Exceptions include: travelling to or from work, or to provide voluntary or charitable services, but only where that cannot be done from your home; travel to school; travel for essential shopping, for yourself or on behalf of a vulnerable person.)

 Stay up to date with all COVID-19 restrictions via: